ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 In Visual Studio go to **Extensions > Manage Extensions > Installed > All > WindowsPerfGUI** and select **Uninstall**.

-Please note that this will be scheduled by Visual Studio.
-You may need to close the VS instance and follow the uninstall wizard to remove the extension.
+As this will be scheduled by Visual Studio, you might need to close the VS instance and follow the uninstall wizard to remove the extension.